rooftop-media/ktty-tutorial/cpp/setup.md

 ##  Initial Steps

-☑️ **Step 1**: Find a text terminal app.
+☑️ **Step 1**: Find a text terminal app on a Linux computer.

 Ktty is a program for text terminal.
-You can write it in any text terminal emulator that supports NodeJS.
-For Mac, I recommend Terminal.app.
-For Windows, I recommend Powershell.exe.
+The cpp version is only guaranteed to work on Linux.

 Open your text terminal app.